brisbanesocialchess/.github/profile/README.md

 ## Our motto?
 Fun, friendly and free

 Would you like to join our progressive social chess club right here on GitHub ?
 Are you interested in helping with our projects, repositories and websites ?
-All contributors will be invited to this GitHub Organization and every contributor will be given credit for their contributions in our documentation.
+Do you have experience with Discord Server moderation or admin ?
+All contributors will be invited to join this GitHub Organization and every contributor will be given credit for their contributions in our documentation.

 ### Official FIDE Masters can join us here on GitHub !!